Chet Childress is a rapid firing ripper on his board and at the canvas.

 I knew my board wasn’t going over that and I knew my body wasn’t going over that, it was an 80 foot drop.

 The cars were driving a 100mph underneath me, so If I did I was gonna die.
-I remember the beer tasted so good after that bluntslide.
+I remember the beer tasted so good after that Bluntslide.

-I locked in and did the 5-0 variations and then boom somehow got the blunt.
-For me, it’s the perfect bank , there’s no flat, no kink in the barriers, no cracks, and the bluntslide was good.
+I locked in and did the 5-0 variations and then boom somehow got the Blunt.
+For me, it’s the perfect bank , there’s no flat, no kink in the barriers, no cracks, and the Bluntslide was good.

 I’m proud of doing that trick, its that one accomplishment that I’m proud of that when I’m sixty that I will proud of.